wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 Not only that… **if we look closely we can see that wabt is missing the binary for the new macOS ARM chipsets** (M1/M2)!

-At Wasmer believe there are better ways of distributing software in a way that is universal for any package, and also completely agnostic of the toolchain needed, so you can retroactively create new binaries for the same software when new targets emerge.
+At Wasmer we believe there are better ways of distributing software in a way that is universal for any package, and also completely agnostic of the toolchain needed, so you can retroactively create new binaries for the same software when new targets emerge.

 <aside>
 ℹ️ Other package managers (such as brew) have solved this problem in a great way (via formulas and bottles -which are just precompiled packages), however with Wasm you don't even need sdk/framework dependencies to create bottles for each platform!